Choose another writer in this calendar:

 radio scripts, Wouk made friends with the librettist and lyricist Alan

 Jay Lerner.
-After Pearl Harbor, he joined the United States Navy,
+Fallowing Pearl Harbor, he joined the United States Navy,

 graduated from midshipman school, Columbia University, and U.S. Naval